-Unproductive land usually requires investment and labour to extract value, particularly saline and/or waterlogged areas.
+Unproductive land usually requires investment and labour to extract value, particularly saline and/or waterlogged areas and dune swale country.
 But the land need not be a waste; it can be a valuable asset.

 Silk purse from a sow's ear